Águia de Marabá Futebol Clube: Restructuring in the Campeonato Paraense and a return to the national scene: 2017–2023

+In the Copa do Brasil, Águia achieved its best performance to date by reaching the third round.
+At the Estádio Zinho de Oliveira (in the first round), Águia defeated Botafogo 2–1.
+In the following round at the same venue, Águia eliminated Goiás, then a first-tier side, winning a penalty shoot-out after a 0–0 draw.
+The club's campaign ended in the third round after two defeats against Fortaleza, another Série A team.

 In the 2023 Campeonato Paraense, the team played 14 matches, getting 8 wins, 3 draws and 3 losses, scoring 21 goals and conceding 12 goals, qualifying for the third time in its history for a state championship final.
 In the final, Águia entered the field against Clube do Remo already with the advantage of having won the first match, by 1–0, at the Zinho de Oliveira stadium, in Marabá.
 In the second game, at Baenão in Belém, Remo won in normal time by 2–1, forcing a penalty shoot-out.
 On penalties, Águia beat Remo, by 5–4, managing to become state champion for the first time, and in the opponent's home.

 During the 2023 Campeonato Brasileiro Série D, the team lost its state champion coach Mathaus Sodré due to disagreements with the club's board, with Rafael Jacques taking his place.
 After finishing the group stage of the competition in third place, the team advanced to the round of 16 and was eliminated by Atlético Cearense.
 Before its elimination, Águia had broken the record for average attendance in home games among teams from the northern region participating in the competition, selling out the Zinho de Oliveira stadium in all matches. Águia finished in 24th place overall, occupying the same position as in the 2016 Campeonato Brasileiro Série D (until then, the last time the team had participated in the competition).